sbates-idrc/baby-bliss-bot/.github/CONTRIBUTING.md

 When committing your changes, use [Conventional Commits](https://conventionalcommits.org/).

-When your work is complete, open a pull request against the [main][main] branch:
+When your work is complete, open a pull request against the [main](https://github.com/inclusive-design/baby-bliss-bot) branch:

 - The title of the pull request is in the format of `<type>: <description> (resolves <issue-id>)`
   - For example, for a new feature that resolves the issue id #1, the title is `feat: description of the feature (resolves #1)`.